eltreum0/eltruism/Latest.md

 Added several checks before applying shadows and fixed errors when ElvUI Blizzard Skin was disabled\
 Updated Eltruism profile gradient texture to Asphyxia-Norm, this setting is only applied when installing a profile\
 Updated NameplateSCT profile damage offset, making it not overlap with buffs/debuffs\
-Updated Raid/Raid40 DPS Unitframes, along with Original and Alternatrive layouts for those frames\
+Updated Raid/Raid40 DPS Unitframes, along with Original and Alternative layouts for those frames\
 Fixed Close button on Expanded Talents for TBC/Classic\
 Fixed a possible error when deleting battle pets\
 Fixed a possible double icon when deleting items\